xma711/notebook/linux/commands/chmod/README.md

 ```

 the read bit allows the affected user to list the files within the directory.
-note that this is a totally different thing from the execute bit.
+Note that this is a totally different thing from the execute bit.
-if i know there is a file and its name in a folder and its name and then i can still execute on it!
+If i know there is a file and its name in a folder and its name and then i can still execute on it!

-e.g.
+E.g.
 ```
 xma@path:~/github/knowledge/linux/commands/chmod$ ls -l
 dr--r--r-- 2 xma  xma  4096 Oct 10 10:58 test